Euthymius I of Constantinople: Life

-Euthymius first incurred Leo's displeasure when he supported his first wife, Theophano, and dissuaded her from seeking a divorce due to the emperor's neglect and his continued cohabitation with his long-time mistress Zoe Zaoutzaina.
-After Theophano's death, Euthymius opposed Leo's second marriage to Zoe Zaoutzaina due to her ill repute, which earned him a two-year confinement in the monastery of St. Diomedes.
+Euthymius I first incurred Leo VI's displeasure when he supported his first wife, Theophano Martinakia, and dissuaded her from seeking a divorce due to the emperor's neglect and his continued cohabitation with his long-time mistress Zoe Zaoutzaina.
+After Theophano's death, Euthymius I opposed Leo VI's second marriage to Zoe Zaoutzaina due to her ill repute, which earned him a two-year confinement in the monastery of St. Diomedes.
 He was not released until after Zoe's death two years later.
-Following Zoe's death after giving birth to a daughter, Anna, Leo pursued a—normally un-canonical—third marriage, to Eudokia Baïana, in hopes of having a male heir.
+Following Zoe's death after giving birth to a daughter, Anna, Leo pursued a — normally un-canonical — third marriage, to Eudokia Baïana, in hopes of having a male heir.
 Indeed, a boy named Basil was born in Easter 901, but Eudokia died during childbirth and was soon followed by the baby.
 This was once more the occasion of a clash between the emperor and Euthymius.
-The Vita asserts that following the death of Zoe and her father, as well as the discovery of a conspiracy by their relatives, Leo had repented of his treatment of Euthymius and asked for his forgiveness.
+The Vita asserts that following the death of Zoe and her father, as well as the discovery of a conspiracy by their relatives, Leo VI had repented of his treatment of Euthymius I and asked for his forgiveness.
 The emperor repeatedly sought his counsel, going as far as visiting him incognito at the monastery in Psamathia.
-During one of the visits, Euthymius prophesied Eudokia's death, and later refused to attend her funeral, retiring with six followers from Constantinople to the suburb of "ta Agathou", a property of his monastery.
+During one of the visits, Euthymius prophesied Eudokia's death and later refused to attend her funeral, retiring with six followers from Constantinople to the suburb of "ta Agathou", a property of his monastery.

-Undeterred, the emperor took a mistress, Zoe Karbonopsina, and in September 905 he was finally able to celebrate the birth of the future emperor Constantine VII Porphyrogennetos.
-The fact that the child's mother was the emperor's mistress caused trouble with leading Church officials, and Leo was forced to promise to separate from Zoe as a precondition for the infant's ceremonial baptism by Patriarch Nicholas Mystikos in the Hagia Sophia.
+Undeterred, the emperor took a mistress, Zoe Karbonopsina, and in September 905 he was finally able to celebrate the birth of the future emperor Constantine VII.
+The fact that the child's mother was the emperor's mistress caused trouble with leading Church officials, and Leo VI was forced to promise to separate from Zoe as a precondition for the infant's ceremonial baptism by Patriarch Nicholas I in the Hagia Sophia.
 Euthymius too was persuaded to act as one of Constantine's godfathers in the ceremony, which took place in January 906.
 Despite his pledge to separate from Zoe, however, Leo now was determined to legitimize both her and their son by a fourth marriage, something utterly forbidden by canon law on pain of excommunication.
-Patriarch Nicholas initially supported the emperor in his efforts to secure a grant of economy, but the Church leadership was vehemently opposed, forcing Nicholas too to change sides.
+Patriarch Nicholas I initially supported the emperor in his efforts to secure a grant of economy, but the Church leadership was vehemently opposed, forcing Nicholas I too to change sides.
 As the impasse continued, in February 907 Nicholas was dismissed by the emperor, and Euthymius was appointed in his stead.
-The Vita explains Nicholas' stance and his final deposition by his implication in the abortive plot of general Andronikos Doukas, but other sources are silent as to the exact background of the affair.
+The Vita explains Nicholas I's stance and his final deposition by his implication in the abortive plot of general Andronikos Doukas, but other sources are silent as to the exact background of the affair.